tis-bell-jar/that-bare-night/README.md

 2. Note Creation and Organization:

 * Users can create, edit, and delete notes.
-* Notes can be organized into categories or tags for easy navigation.
+* Notes can be organized into categories based on subject for easy navigation.
 * Notes can be reordered via drag-and-drop using SortableJS.
 * Rich text editing capabilities enable users to format their notes.